Food Lion Charlotte remodel

 With a $484 million capital investment, Food Lion is enhancing the customer shopping experience with 153 remodeled stores throughout the greater Charlotte market area (DMA), which includes multiple towns and cities across North and South Carolina.

 On Nov.
-5, participating newly remodeled stores held a ribbon-cutting ceremony at 7:45 a.m.
-Before the ribbon cutting, 10 winners were selected at random through raffle tickets for a chance to win $1,000 in Food Lion gift cards.
-Following the drawing and ceremony, customers could explore the newly remodeled store.
+5, participating remodeled stores held a ribbon-cutting ceremony at 7:45 a.m.
+Beforehand, 10 winners were selected at random through raffle tickets for a chance to win $1,000 in Food Lion gift cards.

 As part of the celebration, the first 100 customers received special giveaways and gift cards.
-Additionally through Nov.
-11, customers will have additional chances to win prizes through scratch tickets available at the register.
+And through Nov.
+11, customers will have additional chances to win prizes through scratch tickets at the register.

 Food Lion enhances customer shopping experience through: